 RECIPROCAL SERVICES POLICY

 The Catholic University of America, Columbus School of Law’s Office of Career and Professional Development (OCPD) will entertain reciprocal service requests to accommodate students and alumni from other law schools.
 The following contains guidelines for grants, denials and requests:

 1.)
 Requests for services must be made in writing from a career services official at the visitor's law school.
 In order for the Office of Career and Professional Development to accept a visiting reciprocity client, the visitor's own law school must be willing to render in-kind services to Columbus School of Law students and alumni.
 Requests may be emailed to firstname.lastname@example.org; please allow a reasonable amount of time for us to return a response.
 No walk-in or phone requests will be honored.

-2) Reciprocity will be granted on a one-for-one basis, only to the student for whom the request was made.
+2.)
+Reciprocity will be granted on a one-for-one basis, only to the student for whom the request was made.
 In return, during the same academic year, the Columbus School of Law expects reciprocity to be granted to one student.
-(Reciprocity requests can only be sent to one law school at a time for an individual student).
+(Reciprocity requests can only be sent to one law school at a time for an individual student.)

-8) Reciprocal requests/grants cannot be entertained during the fall on-campus interview (OCI) season, July 15th through November 15th.
+4.)
+Reciprocal requests/grants cannot be entertained during the fall on-campus interview (OCI) season, July 15th through November 15th.
 All reciprocity requests, made by either CUA students or visiting students, will not be processed until after November 15th.
 All reciprocity agreements, which have been granted, prior to that time will expire at the onset of the OCI season.
 Visitors seeking to reactivate privileges must reapply for reciprocity after November 15th.

-9) It is the policy of the Washington D.C. area law schools -- Catholic University, American University, George Mason University, George Washington University, Georgetown University and Howard University -- that an individual may not be served by more than one of the D.C. area schools concurrently.
+5.)
+It is the policy of the Washington D.C. area law schools -- Catholic University, American University, George Mason University, George Washington University, Georgetown University and Howard University -- that an individual may not be served by more than one of the D.C. area schools concurrently.
 Therefore, reciprocity requests should be made to only one Washington, D.C. area law school during the entire reciprocity period.

-10) The Office of Career and Professional Development may choose to terminate reciprocity privileges of individuals who violate these regulations or misuse our facilities and services at any given time.
+6.)
+The Office of Career and Professional Development may choose to terminate reciprocity privileges of individuals who violate these regulations or misuse our facilities and services at any given time.